NATO-Russia relations: the facts

-Therefore, both infrastructure and reinforcements are explicitly permitted by the Founding Act.
+Therefore, both infrastructure and reinforcements are explicitly permitted by the Founding Act and therefore by Russia.

-Fact: NATO has responded to the new strategic reality caused by Russia's illegal actions by reinforcing the defence of Allies in Central and Eastern Europe, and by ensuring the ability to increase those reinforcements if necessary, including by upgrading infrastructure.
+Fact: NATO has responded to the new strategic reality caused by Russia's illegitimate and illegal actions in Ukraine by reinforcing the defence of Allies in Central and Eastern Europe, and by ensuring the ability to increase those reinforcements if necessary, including by upgrading infrastructure.